 The book of Genesis contains many blessings and promises as well as some curses and punishment.
 In the previous few chapters, we see Jacob giving out some significant blessings and promises as well as delivering some hard penalties for ungodly behaviour.

-Having blessed Pharoah in chapter 47 and Joseph's two sons - Ephraim and Manasseh, in chapter 48... we arrive at chapter 49, where the old patriarch blesses each one of his twelve sons.
-This final message to his offspring gives us a prophetic glimpse into different destinies of Jacob's sons, which would be fulfilled in the years ahead, through their descendants.
+Having blessed Pharoah in chapter 47 and Joseph's two sons, Ephraim and Manasseh, in chapter 48, we arrive at chapter 49, where the old patriarch blesses each one of his twelve sons.
+This final message to his offspring gives us a prophetic glimpse into the different destinies of Jacob's sons, which would be fulfilled in the years ahead, through their descendants.

 Vengeance belongs to the Lord and He will avenge the wrong that is perpetrated against His people.
 The actions and attitude of Jacob's two sons, in the pre-meditated murder of an entire city, caused great grief to their father and brought dishonour to the name of the Lord.

 Jesus is the Christ of God.
 He is the 'Shiloh' that was promised through Judah.
-He is Prince, who gives peace with God... and He is the God of rest for our soul.
-He is the lion from the tribe of Judah Who has broken the chains of sin and Satan, death, and hell... and by faith in HIM, we are credited with righteousness - just as Abraham - the father of faith.
+He is the Prince Who gives peace with God, and He is the God of rest for our soul.
+He is the Lion from the tribe of Judah, Who has broken the chains of sin and Satan, death and hell, and by faith in HIM, we are credited with righteousness, just like Abraham, the father of faith.

-Heavenly Father, my heart rejoices as you unfold Your plan of salvation more and more to my understanding, as I come to a deeper awareness of Your beautiful character and attributes.
-Thank You that You are not only the great Creator God, Whose might, majesty, dominion and power spoke the world into being, but You are God Almighty - El Shadai - the All-Sufficient Father of all mercies and God of all grace.
-Thank You for sending Jesus to be the Bearer of Rest for my soul and Bringer of Prince with my heavenly Father, through faith in Christ's finished work at Calvary.
+Heavenly Father, my heart rejoices as You unfold Your plan of salvation more and more to my understanding, as I come to a deeper awareness of Your beautiful character and attributes.
+Thank You that You are not only the great Creator God, Whose might, majesty, dominion, and power, spoke the world into being, but You are God Almighty - El Shadai - the All-Sufficient Father of all mercies and God of all grace.
+Thank You for sending Jesus to be the Bearer of Rest for my soul and Bringer of Prince with my heavenly Father, through faith in His finished work at Calvary.
 Thank You for the many precious promises and prophecies that are all 'Yes' and 'Amen' in Him.
-Continue to teach me I pray, and open my understanding to wonderful things in Your word - this I ask in Jesus' name, AMEN.
+Continue to teach me I pray, and open my understanding to wonderful things in Your Word.
+This I ask in Jesus' name, AMEN.